augustofarnese/algolia-assignment/answers-for-customer-questions.md

 It's great to know that you are interested in Algolia as your website search engine.

 Algolia provides a set of tools that simplify the process of making and integrating a full search experience into your website.
-You can have a running search environment very quickly without a lot of engineering work.
+You can have a running search environment without a lot of engineering work.

 The high level process is very simple: